Ancaster incident: Background

 In the 1820s, citizens in places around the world questioned government reforms proposed by the ruling aristocracy.
 In Upper Canada, the ruling class was the Family Compact, colloquially called the Tories.
 They often appointed their members to political positions, believing their rule would provide more economic prosperity and political stability than leaders chosen through a democratic process.
 Those opposed to Tory rule were called reformers and wanted to expand the rights of citizens, particularly recent immigrants to Upper Canada from the United States.
 These policies threatened the political power of the Tories.
 Both groups relied upon sufficient appeal of their ideological system among the general population to obtain and maintain political power.

-George Rolph was appointed as a clerk of the peace for Gore county in 1816.
+George Rolph was appointed as a clerk of the peace for Gore District in 1816.
 This position gave Rolph power over regional government affairs and caused him to work closely with members of the Tory elite.
 Rolph refused to associate with the Tories socially, avoiding galas and declining to give a toast at parties.
 He also refused to use his position to support the entrenchment of the ruling aristocrats, causing them to be hostile towards him.
 Many in the Tory elite believed that if Rolph left his position, a clerk friendlier to implementing Tory objectives would be appointed.

 Rolph was a reformer; his brother John Rolph was elected to the Legislative Assembly of Upper Canada in 1824 under the Reform party label.
 John proposed that members of the Legislative Council of Upper Canada be elected rather than appointed to their positions; this change would make it more difficult for Tories to become members of this body.
-This and other Reform proposals caused the Gore county elite to dislike John, and by extension his brother George.
+This and other Reform proposals caused the Gore District elite to dislike John, and by extension his brother George.
 John stated in a letter that his enemies, referring to Tories, were pursuing him and George due to his opposition to Upper Canadian society.
 At the time of the attack, John was in England to petition the Colonial Office to give citizenship rights to Americans who had moved to Canada.
 It is possible that some attackers of this incident wanted to signal their displeasure to John about his advocacy for this policy change.

 A woman named Mrs. Evans left England with her child and travelled to Canada with George Rolph.
 Rolph allowed her to stay in his home, as she claimed that her husband was physically abusive towards her.
 Although she occupied a section of the home different from Rolph's bedroom, this arrangement caused rumours to spread that Rolph was committing adultery with Evans.
-A week before the incident, Evans's husband visited the nearby town of Dundas and tried convincing her to return to England with him.
+A week before the incident, Evans's husband visited the nearby town of Dundas and tried to convince her to return to England with him.